This story was originally written for the Driven to Desire Challenge

 "Mr. President!
 What is the justification—"

 "One at a time, please?"
-The President feels a trickle of sweet start down his forehead and resists the urge to pull his embroidered handkerchief from his suit pocket.
-Could it possibly be any more oppressive out here? he wonders miserably."Yes…Brian?"
+A trickle of sweat starts down the President's forehead, and he barely resists the urge to pull his embroidered handkerchief from his suit pocket.
+Could it possibly be any more oppressive out here?
+"Yes…Brian?"

 "Mr. President, what is the Constitutional justification for putting American troops at risk when our country has not been directly threatened?"